ETX2250/ETF5922

 • Also known as faceted charts.

-• It allows us to display multiple visualisations (or “panels”) of the same chart type
+• Used to display multiple visualisations (or “panels”) of the same chart type

 • Each panel represents a subset of data based on a specific category